-I have audited the financial statements in the annual report and accounts of sportscotland and its group for the year ended 31 March 2024 under the Article 15 of the Royal Charter of the Scottish Sports Council (the Royal Charter).
-The financial statements comprise the Consolidated Statement of Comprehensive Net Expenditure, Consolidated Statement of Changes in Taxpayers' Equity, Consolidated Statement of Financial Position, Consolidated Statement of Cash Flows and notes to the financial statements, including material accounting policy information.
+I have audited the financial statements in the annual report and accounts of sportscotland National Lottery Distribution Fund for the year ended 31 March 2024 under the National Lottery etc Act 1993.
+The financial statements comprise the Statement of Comprehensive Net Expenditure, the Statement of Financial Position, the Statement of Cash Flows, the Reconciliation of movement of funds and notes to the financial statements, including material accounting policy information.
 The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards, as interpreted and adapted by the 2023/24 Government Financial Reporting Manual (the 2023/24 FReM).